 Template Identifier 240-73416879 Rev 2

-Document Identifier ETSP-2023273 Rev 1

-Effective Date 20 February 2016 6
+Effective Date 20 February 2022

-Review Date February 2021
+Review Date June 2025

 Definition Explanation Appointed contractor Means a contractor appointed by the principal contractor Baseline risk assessment (32-520) baseline operational risks refer to the health and safety risks associated with all standard processes and routine activities in the business Business unit (BU) (32-296) means any defined unit within the Eskom environment, operating as a business under a particular cost-centre number.
 In the context of this document and in terms of health and safety, any reference to a BU includes a defined unit within any Eskom division and its subsidiaries Client (OHS Act) Eskom representative (Internal - Asset Owner), also referred to as the contract administrator/custodian or agent or project manager (as defined in the contract).
 He/she is the person responsible for ensuring that the works or services are executed in terms of the contract, as well as adherence to legislation pertaining to the contract.
 Competent person (OHS Act) means any person having the knowledge, training, experience, and qualifications, specific to the work or task being performed, provided that, where appropriate, qualifications and training are registered in terms of the South African Qualifications Authority Act, 1995 (Act No. 58 of 1995) Contractor (OHS Act) means an employer as defined in section 1 of the Act who performs contracted work and includes principal contractors Construction work Any work in connection with a. the construction, erection, alteration, renovation, repair, demolition or dismantling of or addition to a building or any similar structure. b. the construction, erection, maintenance, demolition or dismantling of any bridge, dam, canal, road, railway, runway, sewer or water reticulation system or the moving of earth, clearing of land, the making of excavation, piling or any similar civil engineering structure or type of work.
-Consultant means a person providing professional advice Controlled disclosure controlled disclosure to external parties (either enforced by law or discretionary) Duty of care to the environment (32-136) anybody who causes or has caused or may cause significant pollution or degradation of the environment must take reasonable measures to prevent such pollution or degradation from occurring, continuing, or recurring.
+Consultant means a person providing professional advice Controlled disclosure controlled disclosure to external parties (either enforced by law or discretionary) Demolition work Means a method to dismantle, wreck, break, pull down or knock down a structure or part thereof by way of manual labour, machinery or the use of explosives Duty of care to the environment (32-136) anybody who causes or has caused or may cause significant pollution or degradation of the environment must take reasonable measures to prevent such pollution or degradation from occurring, continuing, or recurring.
 If such harm to the environment is authorised by law or cannot reasonably be avoided or stopped, such person must minimise and rectify such pollution or degradation of the environment